AsharibAli/op-ai-web/src/content/homepage/_index.md

 # Banner
 banner:
   title: "Unleash the real power of Web3 & AI with Optimism AI natively for optimism blockchain and It's Ecosystem"
-  content: "Dive deep into the vibrant world of the Optimism Blockchain with Optimism AI! "
+  content: "Dive deep into the vibrant world of the Optimism Blockchain with Optimism AI!
+We've two Chatbots, one you can try on this website via clicking on the message icon, another version is hosted on the chat domain.
+(Both are Currently on fine-tuning phase!)"
   image: "/images/banner.png"
   button:
     enable: true